epi-project/brane-documentation/user-guide/src/software-engineers/hello-world.md

       name: output
 ```

-This defines a function with the identifier "`hello_world`", that requires no input (`input:` is empty) and also doesn't need to pass any command-line arguments to the script (`command:` is empty).
+This defines a function with the identifier `hello_world`, that requires no input (`input:` is empty) and also doesn't need to pass any command-line arguments to the script (`command:` is empty).
 What is _does_ define, however, is that it should return the value of the `output`-key in the function's output.
 We define that value to be of type string, and the name of the key corresponds to the one we set in the `hello_world.sh` Bash script.

 With that defined, your `container.yml` file should now look like this:
 ```yaml